 Bottom line: It is time for tactical solutions and not platitudes.
 This Tuesday’s State of the Union will prove to be more of the same.

 Posted by Michael J.R.
-Schindler on January 10, 2016, With 0 Reads, Filed under Benefits, Careers & Jobs, Elections, Government & Politics, Veterans Affairs (VA).
+Schindler on January 10, 2016, With 0 Reads, Filed under Benefits, Elections, Government, Veterans Affairs (VA).
 You can follow any responses to this entry through the RSS 2.0.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.